jjkkk627/medical-imaging/README.md

 ## Acknowledgments

-- This project was originally developed as part of a graduate-level research computing course at the University of Cambridge.
+- This project was originally developed as part of a graduate-level medical imaging course at the University of Cambridge.